 Grill the Fish

-Preheat your grill.
-Pat dry the fish and drizzle with oil and seasonings, turning to coat.
+Preheat your grill to medium, about 400 F. Pat dry the fish with a paper towel, then drizzle each fillet with oil and seasonings, turning to coat.

 Grill over medium heat for about 3-4 minutes per side, depending on the thickness of the fish, until flakey and cooked through.
-Serve with guacamole and cauliflower rice.
+Don't force-flip the fish until it easily releases from the grill.
+Top with guacamole and cauliflower rice.

 Looking for more seafood goodness?
 Check out my Whole30 Bruschetta Salmon!